zhangyubrain/DGCN-DynamicGCN/README.md

 torch_cluster 1.6.0

 ## Acknowledge
-Some of the codes were partly modified from Prof Xiaoxiao's work. https://github.com/xxlya/PRGNN_fMRI
+Some of the codes were partly modified from Dr. Xiaoxiao Li's work. https://github.com/xxlya/PRGNN_fMRI